 ANUBIX™ – B process is a form of Upflow Anaerobic Sludge Blanket (UASB) Reactor.
 It is suited for high-strength wastewaters with COD (Chemical Oxygen Demand) values of up to around 25,000 mg/L.

-Industries and applications: as an anaerobic treatment of the various industry wastewater streams, including breweries, soft drinks & other beverages production, coffee production, confectionery production, dairy products, paper mills, potato processing, fruit processing, various types of starch & sugar production, and many more.
+Industries and applications: as an anaerobic treatment of the various industrial wastewater streams, including breweries, soft drinks & other beverages production, coffee production, confectionery production, dairy products, paper mills, potato processing, fruit processing, various types of starch & sugar production, and many more.

 In a typical plant, wastewater is first screened and then collected in a buffer tank equipped with an agitator.
 This tank is designed to allow sufficient qualitative and quantitative equalization and to acidify the wastewater partially.
-This allows for a more stable operation and better sludge quality in the next stage: the ANUBIX™ – B anaerobic reactor.
-Provisions will be made for pre-settling of solids, heating, cooling, CO2 degasification and inline neutralization if required as part of the overall process.
+This allows for more stable operation and better sludge quality in the next stage: the ANUBIX™ – B anaerobic reactor.
+Provisions will be made for pre-settling of solids, heating, cooling, CO2 degasification, and inline neutralization if required as part of the overall process.